Sosua Dominican Republic Travel Guide

 For child protection, abstain from giving money directly to begging children.
 Donate to established local organizations to make a meaningful difference.

 Research reputable local charities before your trip if you wish to contribute charitably.
-Direct donations to established organizations often have a more positive impact.
+Direct making donations to established organizations often have a more positive impact.